andgineer/fastapi-celery/README.md

 ./up-dev.sh
 ```

-You can debug backend and celery tasks code locally - it will connect to postgres and rabbitmq
+You can debug backend and celery tasks code locally - it will connect to Postgres
+and Redis in containers (for that you need `postrges` and `redis` pointing to
-in containers.
+localhost in your `/etc/hosts`).

 ## Working with DB